NHSDigital/booking-and-referral-fhir-api/tests/README.md

 Install get_token
 -----------------------
 You need an Apigee access token to run tests. `APIGEE_TOKEN` environment variable must contain this access token.
-In order to get apigee access token you need `acurl` and a utility script called `get_toke`.
+In order to get apigee access token you need `acurl` and a utility script called `get_token`.
 To install acurl and get_token:

 1. Create an `install` directory on your machine or use the default usr/local/bin directory.
 2. Download the installation ZIP file from Apigee: